brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 FROM order_urgency
 ```

-As usual, there's other ways to express that logic but I think it's a fairly clear expression of what's going on.
+As usual, there are other ways to express that logic but I think it's a fairly clear expression of what's going on.
 I won't filter the delete operations out yet as I might need them before I'm done.

 I get three rows out of the query, one for each statement in the original transaction.
-Two of those rows represent "work in progress" and aren't useful for this usecase (or any other interesting usecase I can think of, to be honest.
-If you know of one, please enlighten me via feedback, instructions at bottom of post).
+Two of those rows represent "work in progress" and aren't useful for this use case (or any other interesting use case I can think of, to be honest.
+If you know of one, please enlighten me via feedback via instructions at the bottom of the post).
 What I need is a single row representing the state of the database for this order at the end of the transaction.

 ## Simple Disambiguation